sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ## **Shop System Branching Choices**

-The shop system allows the user to interact with an NPC giving them an experience of trying to figure out **MUCH LIKE STLOROS** if they should spend money on a more powerful weapon increase there health and buy and Expensive shield as they ahve already acquired a weapon and have max health.
-They also may choose to upgrade their weapon to evolve it into somthing more powerful.
-However not showing what a weapon can evolve into also makes the user hesitant to upgrade and evolve and may instead use there money to buy a new weapon restarting their progreess in hopes to find a more powerful upgrade.
+The shop system allows the user to interact with an NPC giving that with enough circuita the NPC can 'hack' into the systen and can acquire powerful weapons, increase their current weapons power and aquire health and shields.
+They also may choose to upgrade their weapon to evolve it into a more powerful or less powerful weapon depending on how much they have upgraded their current one.
+This evolution not shown to the player so that the player will have to branch out and go back to get the best weapon prefrence.

 ### **Flow Chart**
 ![image](https://github.com/user-attachments/assets/827d2e58-e4a6-48b3-968f-5f854553e919)

-### **Pictures**
 |Buying Weapon UI|Evolving and Upgrading UI|
 |:---------|:---------|
 |![image](https://github.com/user-attachments/assets/c0ef7202-862a-4738-8944-a604aef2f225)|![image](https://github.com/user-attachments/assets/bcf47cbf-2910-4e56-8c35-b9f5d7622181)|

 ### **Code buying item**
  ```
-func _on_buy_pressed(): #runs through a checks current values if not maxed and enough money buy
+func _on_buy_pressed(): #When pressed checks if the weapon is the current weapon or if shield and health max if is not buy else dont
-	$Shop/Label.text="Current Curcits "+str(Global.curcits)
 	if currentItem !=0:
 		if Global.item[0]["Weapon"] !=Global.items[currentItem]["Name"] and "Shield" !=Global.items[currentItem]["Name"]:
 			Global.item[0]["Weapon"] =Global.items[currentItem]["Name"]